BLOG (or see logo at top of page)

 Technical Large Animal Emergency Rescue (TLAER TM) is not disaster medicine.
 It is not field (ditch) medicine.
-TLAER does NOT refer to “rescue” of neglected, starving or abused animals – although many of the techniques may be utilized on those types of scenes or in rehabilitation facilities.
+TLAER does NOT refer to “salvage / rescue” of neglected, starving or abused animals – although many of the techniques may be utilized on those types of scenes or in rehabilitation facilities.
 It is the practical Considerations, Behavioral Understanding, Specialty Equipment, Techniques, Methodologies and Tactics behind the safe extrication of a live large animal from entrapments (trailer wrecks, ditches, mud, barn fires) in local emergencies and disaster areas.

-These courses are designed with a concentration on livestock and horses, being the most encountered large animal at an emergency incident; however the term “large animal” doesn’t have a precise definition - commercial livestock, exotic animals, zoo animals, etc. In a TLAER incident…always “Expect the Unexpected”!
-There are stacks of videos, personal accounts, social network photos, and newspaper articles that have been collected by the TLAER instructors that testify to the commonality of these types of rescues.
-In addition to technical rescue operations, the tactics taught and used are very applicable to cruelty investigation cases.
+These courses are designed with a concentration on livestock and horses, being the most encountered large animal at an emergency incident; however the term “large animal” doesn’t have a precise definition - commercial livestock, exotic animals, zoo animals, etc. In a TLAER incident…always “Expect the Unexpected” There are stacks of videos, personal accounts, social network photos, and newspaper articles that have been collected by TLAER instructors that testify to the commonality of these types of rescues.
+In addition to technical rescue operations, the tactics are very applicable to cruelty investigation cases.

 What does TLAER require that makes it special?
 Large animals are different – they do not follow rules of physics or chemistry – but instincts of fight or flight under fear and stress.
 Innovation is often required by rescuers as each incident and rescue operation is different than the last one.
 Prevention, Safety and Education is a huge theme of the TLAER courses because as animal owners and stakeholders learn to prevent the common types of incidents, focus can be shifted to the unusual and highly technical ones.

 TLAER as a "Specialty Form of Heavy Rescue" is a new idea within the fire service in the last 20 years, and is gaining ground all over the globe.
 Over the last two decades, as the occurrence of large animal incidents became more common, branches of emergency services have begun to respond to such calls for service as the public has adopted a "911 Call Does It All" mentality.
 With the increase in the number of incidents involving large animals, the need for specialized training in the field of TLAER was exposed and more people expressed a need for AWARENESS and OPERATIONAL level training within this specialty.

-In several locations in the US, there are specific TLAER trained response teams that are available to respond to large animal rescue incidents.
+***** In several locations in the US, there are specific TLAER trained response teams (SEE RESOURCES PAGE) that are available to respond to large animal rescue incidents.
 Each squad or organization has their own response protocols, equipment cache, and policies.
 These departments, organizations, and teams have invested in some of the specialized TLAER equipment necessary to more easily perform these rescues.
 They have in some cases developed and normally follow TLAER Standard Operating Procedures/ Guidelines learned during the course when responding to large animal incidents.
 Many of them have discovered that their TLAER equipment is useful for moving extremely large HUMAN patients, too = after all a bariatric patient is very similar to the weight of a small horse.